AminTalukder/Automated-Testing-of-REQRES-API-with-Newman/README.md

-### **Rest Booking API Testing with Postman Newman**
+### **Reqres API Testing with Postman Newman**
-This project demonstrates API testing using Postman, providing a collection of tests to validate various endpoints of the API.
+This project demonstrates API testing using Postman, providing a collection of tests to validate various API endpoints.

 ### **Description**